emilyrlong/HeritageCombs/README.md

 Heritage Combs is a group project created during the Crowd-Sourced and Citizen Data for Cultural Heritage module in the UCL Data Science for Cultural Heritage MSc programme.
 You can find the project on [Zooniverse](https://www.zooniverse.org/projects/ucl-dot-dasch/heritage-combs), but we aren't collecting more data at the moment.

 This repo includes materials for my presentation at a monthly ConCode meeting in April 2021 called "Zooniverse for Heritage Projects: Zooming through Zooniverse Data."
 ConCode is a group open to anyone with an interest in cultural heritage and coding.
 The goal of this presentation is to show people how to create a project in Zooniverse, clean the data in R to prepare for analysis, and present some results from the project.
+You can find the presentation on [YouTube](https://youtu.be/HObswhR3h8c).

 Have any questions?
 Email me at emily.long.17@ucl.ac.uk